 “Water butts are a great way to collect, recover and store large quantities of rainwater.
 If you’ve not got a water butt at home, it is worth investing in, as it is highly likely we’re only going to see more hosepipe bans in the future due to the hotter weather.

 “Gel granules are excellent for water retention and a great way of reducing the frequency in which you have to water your plants and they are also extremely eco-friendly.

-Polhill is not affected by the hosepipe ban itself, however, we’ve already not been watering non-essential areas, such as by the restaurant gardens, in order to save water.
+Polhill is not affected by the hosepipe ban itself, however, as with all previous bans, we will not water non-essential areas, such as by the restaurant gardens, in order to save water.
 We’re only looking to keep ‘essential’ planting areas watered, and, due to the hosepipe ban being announced, these will be watered less regularly.